nyc-crh/site/content/gallery/jansen-must-go.md

 closeRdImg:
 closeRdLink:
 eventname: Harlem community members call on Superintendent William Jansen to resign.
-caption: This flier encourages parents and others concerned about Black and Puerto Rican children to call for Superintendent William Jansen’s resignation.
+caption: This flier encouraged parents and others concerned about Black and Puerto Rican children to call for Superintendent William Jansen’s resignation.
 archive_source: Ella Baker Papers, Schomburg Center for Research in Black Culture, New York Public Library
 source_link: https://archives.nypl.org/scm/20899
 copyright: Public domain.
 Courtesy of the Schomburg Center for Research in Black Culture.